bit4man/marquee-scroller/README.md

 # Marquee Scroller (Clock, Weather, News, and More)

+Based on the version from Qrome

 ## NOTICE
 The latest version of Marquee Scroller 3.01 works with **ESP8266 Core 3.0.2** -- if you are upgrading from Marquee Scroller 2.X version this may require you to enter in all your API Keys and settings.
 Always meake sure you have coppied all your API keys somewhere before updating.
 The ESP8266 Core 3.0.2 uses the newer FS (file system) that may require a fresh start on the configuration.
 Make sure you update to the latest version of WifiManager library (link below).
 * Removed Bitcoin features in 3.0

+## Important changes
+* ArduinoJson upgraded to version 7
+* PiHole v6 supported.
+Note important change in it's configuration
+* SPIFFS replaced by LittleFS - note, you will need to redo your configuration as it resets your current config
+* The PiHole "graphics" (chart) is reenabled and based on Pihole v6.
+This option will most likely be removed.

 ## Features include:
 * Accurate Clock refresh off Internet Time Servers